 Expect to pay between $15 and $300 to have AC fuse and circuit breaker issues addressed or relays in your AC unit replaced.
 These projects do not usually take more than a couple of hours.

-If you notice one or more of these signs, consult your HVAC contractor immediately
+If you notice one or more of these signs, consult our HVAC contractor immediately

-While a malfunctioning AC can continue working for days before falling apart, you must not waste any time in consulting an expert.
-The sooner you act, the better your chances of avoiding expensive repairs.
+While a malfunctioning AC can continue working for days before falling apart, the sooner you act, the better your chances of avoiding expensive repairs.

 Air conditioners typically last from 12-15 years.
 AC’s lifespan will primarily depend on your usage patterns and habits.
 The rule of thumb says that the more a system is used, the faster it will wear.